 Refer to the table below to perform inspection when the equipment is operating poorly.
 If you cannot resolve a problem after inspecting the equipment, request repair at the retail outlet where the equipment was purchased.

-Symptom Possible Causes Remedy Starter motor does 1.
+Symptom Possible Causes Remedy Starter motor does not start.
 Battery has a low charge.
-1. Recharge the battery. not start.
+Battery is deteriorated.
+1.Recharge the battery.
+2.Replace the battery.
 Engine does not start.
-Battery is deteriorated.
 Fuel lever is "CLOSE".
-No fuel Water or foreign material is mixed in with the fuel.
-Blown fuse Replace the battery.
+Emergency stop switch is "ON".
+No fuel.
+Water or foreign material is mixed in with the fuel.
+Blown fuse.
 Turn the fuel lever to "OPEN".
+Release the emergency stop switch.
 Add fuel.
 Drain water from and clean the fuel tank and fuel strainer.
 Replace the fuse.
 Engine starts but quickly stops.
-Insufficient oil Overheating of water temperature Battery recharging fault Add oil.
+Insufficient oil.
+Overheating of water temperature.
+Battery recharging fault.
+Add oil.
 Comply with rated outputs/Add cooling water.
 Repair.
 Black or white smoke is continuously exhausted from the muffler.
-1. Overloaded 1.
-Comply with the rated outputs.
+1. Overloaded.
+1. Comply with the rated outputs.
 Engine does not stop.
-1. Stop solenoid fault 1.
-Turn the fuel lever to "CLOSE" to stop the engine and repair.
-Frequency selector is set to "50Hz".
-Wrong Output control dial Set to "60Hz".
-Turn the output control dial clockwise.
-Weak welding arc position.
-3. Faulty cable connection 4.
-Improper cable (excessively thin) 5.
-Faulty connection with base material 6.
-Using simultaneously as AC power source Connect securely.
+1. Stop solenoid fault.
+1. Turn the fuel lever to "CLOSE" to stop the engine.
+Weak welding arc Single/Dual selector is set to "DUAL".
+Faulty cable connection.
+Improper cable. (excessively thin) Faulty connection with base material.
+Set to "SINGLE".
+Connect securely.
 Replace with cable according to "Welding Cable Selection".
 Connect securely.
-Do not use as AC power source.
-Strong welding arc Welding cable short circuit Wrong Output control dial Remove the cause of the short circuit.
-Turn the output control dial Weld output cannot Be adjusted position.
-1. Remote controller is connected. counterclockwise.
-Disconnect the remote controller.
+5. Using simultaneously as AC power source.6.
+Welding cable short circuit.7.
+Frequency selector is wrong setting.
+5. Do not use as AC power source.6.
+Remove the cause of the short circuit.7.
+Set to proper frequency.
+Strong welding arc Single/Dual selector is set to "SINGLE".
+Arc control setting is excessively strong.
+1. Set to "DUAL".
+2. Turn the arc control dial to the left.
+Wire feeder cannot be used.
+"DROOP" or "CC" weld mode has been selected.
+Poor connection of the wire feeder connector.
+Set to "CV-WIRE".
+Securely connect the wire feeder connector.
+Weld output cannot be adjusted.
+1. Remote controller is connected.
+1. Disconnect the remote controller.
 Or, adjust using the remote controller.
-No AC power output 1.
-Breaker is "OFF".
+No AC power output 1.Breaker is "OFF".
 1. Turn the breaker to "ON".
 AC power output is weak.
-Wrong frequency The current of devices using the equipment exceed the rated current.
-Using simultaneously for Check frequency Refer to "Usable Device Capacities".
-Stop welding.
-Engine cannot obtain high speed. welding.
-1. Idle control switch is set to "ECO".
-2. Current of device using the equipment as AC power source is 1 A or less.
-Set to "AUTO" or "HIGH".
+Frequency selector is wrong setting.
+The current of devices using the equipment exceed the rated current.
+Using simultaneously for welding Set to proper frequency.
+Refer to "Usable Device Capacities".
+Stop welding Engine cannot obtain high speed.
+Correct of device using the equipment as AC power source is 0.5A or less.
+Set to "HIGH" or "AUTO".
 Set the idle control switch to "HIGH".
 Engine cannot obtain low speed.
 Idle control switch is set to "HIGH".
 Welding cable short circuit Set to "ECO" or "AUTO".
 Remove the cause of the short circuit.
-Weld output cannot be adjusted by remote controller Connect the AC power source into the remote controller connection.
-The switch (breaker) on the cord reel at "OFF".
-Disconnect the AC power source Set to "ON".
-No welding and AC output with indicated "Err" on the meter.
-Left the welding output short circuit.
-1. Stop the engine and resolving short circuit.
-VRD does not work.
-1. VRD switch is set to "OFF".
-1. Set to "ON".